Syntrophococcus: Metabolism

-S. sucromutans can only grow utilizing sugars and pyruvate if the hydrogen partial pressure is maintained at a low value.
+Syntrophococcus sucromutans can only grow utilizing sugars and pyruvate if the hydrogen partial pressure is maintained at a low value.
 In addition, it requires ruminal fluid in order to maintain optimal growth.
 The complex and diverse system within an animal's ruminal biome provides a steady nutrient supply from the host's breakdown of food and the processes of other microbes.

 Ecology

-S. sucromutans is the most numerous ruminal bacteria in its environment that demethylates methoxy groups of monoaromatic compounds.
+Syntrophococcus sucromutans is the most numerous ruminal bacteria in its environment that demethylates methoxy groups of monoaromatic compounds.
 Similar to many microbes that live within the rumen of grazing hosts, S. sucromutans depends on the steady supply of nutrients from the animal's breakdown of food or the products of other neighboring microbes.

 Krumholz and Bryant found that S. sucromutans grew best in a coculture with fructose, formate, and Methanobrevibacter smithii.
 The fact that it grew better in a coculture than even by itself with these nutrients demonstrates further that this organism is well adapted to a complex microbial community.

 In addition, S. sucromutans was found to be a dominant OTU in the microbiomes of Australia's macropods.
 This information was obtained by sampling the foregut's bacterial communities of twenty grazing macropods.
 The fermentative properties of macropods' foreguts are similar to those of the rumen of ruminants.
 The foregut community samples were then sequenced via 454-amplicon pyrosequencing.
 After sequencing, the 16S rRNA gene and its V3/V4 region were specifically analyzed in order to obtain the present OTUs.
 In addition to Ruminococcaceae, Bacteroidales, and Prevotella spp., S. sucromutans was found to be one of eleven prominent OTUs present.

-Industrial Applications
+Industrial applications

 The earth's growing human population causes the production of large amounts of biological wastes, or biomass.
 Biogas plants play a key role in converting such wastes into "biogas" which can later be converted into usable energy.
 Through utilizing a wide variety of bacterial and archaeal metabolic processes, biogas plants take biological wastes and change them into chemicals such as methane, carbon dioxide, water, nitrogen, hydrogen sulfide, and oxygen.
 S. sucromutans can often be found within these microbial communities carrying out the metabolic function of acetogenesis.
 This data can be obtained through sampling the microbial community of a biogas plant over a couple years.
 PCR denaturing gradient gel electrophoresis is used to identify the 16S rRNA, and then the sequences are run through 16S rDNA reconstruction libraries.